emilypx/appfair.github.io/index.md

 # Welcome to the App Fair

-The App Fair is an independent app distribution platform for free and open-source applications written in Swift and utilizing a native SwiftUI user interface.
+The App Fair is an independent app distribution platform for free and open-source applications.

+# App Fair For Users

+# App Fair For Developers

+App Fair apps are written in Swift and utilize a native SwiftUI user interface.
+Apps target the newest operating system versions and utilize Swift 5.5, thus unlocking the full potential of Swift's async/await and actor concurrency features./

-The distribution process is completely automated, instantaneous, and free.
+The distribution process for App Fair apps is completely automated, instantaneous, and free.

-Provided you have a free GitHubAccount, no additional registration, sign-up, or approval is required in order to start developing apps for the App Fair.
+Provided you have a free GitHubAccount, no additional registration, sign-up, or approval is required in order to start developing and distributing apps for the App Fair.

 ## Introduction: an "App Fair"?